MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/troubleshoot-warehouse-outbound.md

 ## Sales order could not be released.

-**Issue:** Order is in credit management and a valid postal address must be entered for all sales lines associated with sales order XXXX before shipments can be created.
+**Issue:** Order is in credit management and a valid postal address must be entered for all sales lines associated with sales order %1 before shipments can be created.
 Orders cannot be released to the warehouse without a valid delivery address (per the address format set-up in the Organization Administration module).

 **Fix:** Add or update the address on the sales order/line(s) and then release to warehouse.